alex-milneski/alex-milneski.github.io/README.md

 League and season data was scraped using [FBRef's API](https://fbrapi.com/documentation) for 5 seasons from the 5 top leagues.
 Using Python, I automated the retrieval of the 'penalty kicks attempts' and 'penalty kicks made' from the API's JSON for all 5 leagues and seasons.
 I then merged and filtered the data to look at PK conversion rates by league, PK conversion by team within their respective leagues as well as within the context of all 5 leagues.

-I found that overall the xG = 0.79 was well warranted.
-The conversion rate from all 2910 attempts from 25 seasons of data did in fact show a 79.45% conversion rate, but some teams and leagues noticeably overperformed/underperformed the metric.

 I created a dashboard using Tableau to illustrate Spanish La Liga's underperformance at PKs.

 ![alt text](https://github.com/alex-milneski/penalty-kick-analysis-top-5-leagues/blob/main/la_liga.png)

+### Skills used
+Python, Google collabs, Tableau, data exploration, API, dashboards, data visualization

+### Results/Insights
+2910 PK attempts from 25 seasons of data did in fact show a 79.45% conversion rate.
+Opta's xpG of 0.79 accurately predicts the conversion rate of penalty kicks in general.
+However, some teams and leagues noticeably overperformed/underperformed the metric.
+For example, 83% of penalty kicks have been scored in the last 5 years of French Ligue 1 while less than 76% have been scored in Spanish La Liga during the same period of time.
+The Spanish league has some of the worst performers at PKs in the top 5 leagues while also having a team with the highest success rate, Espanyol, with 15 goals from 15 attempts.

 <br>